 - Wash and dry potatoes, then prick each with a fork a several of times (around 6 pricks per potato)

 - Microwave Baked Potatoes: Place prepared potatoes in a microwave and either use the baked potato setting on your microwave or cook for 10 minutes.
 Use tongs to turn potatoes and cook for 5 additional minutes.
 Use a fork to see if the center is tender enough.
 If not, cook in two-to-three-minute increments until done.
 Leave potatoes in the microwave to cool or use oven mitts to remove the hot potatoes.
 They will need to cool several minutes before they are cool enough to touch.

-- Oven Baked Potatoes: Preheat oven to 350F.
-Place prepared potatoes in the oven and bake for one to one and a half hours, until the potatoes are tender.
-(Note: wrap potatoes in foil or coat with olive oil for tastier potato skins.)
+- Oven Baked Potatoes: Preheat oven to 375F.
+Place prepared potatoes in the oven and bake for 60 – 75 minutes, until the potatoes are fork tender.

-- Pour the can of vegetarian chili in a microwave-safe bowl and heat for a minute or two until the ingredients are good and warm.
+- Pour the vegan chili in a microwave-safe bowl and heat for a minute or two until warmed through

 - Place a little bit of vegan butter and some vegetable broth on the inside of each cut potato.
-Use a fork to mash the broth and butter into the potato flesh.
+Use a fork to gently "mash" the broth and butter into the potato flesh a bit.
 This step makes the potato flesh fluffier and moist.

-- Top each potato with the vegetarian chili, green onion, and shredded vegan cheese.
-Place potatoes on a plate and microwave them (or place them on a pan and bake them) until the cheese has melted.
+- Top each potato with warmed vegetarian chili, green onion, vegan sour cream, and shredded vegan cheese.
+Place potatoes on a plate and microwave them in 30-second to 1-minute increments until the cheese has melted.